cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 ## Analysis 1 ...
 Question: Which year saw the highest overall average (across all State agencies/Indian tribal organizations) WIC participation among pregnant women?
 Which one was the least?
 ### Step-By-Step Answer:
 1. Create a pivot table utilizing the 'Pregnant_Woman_Participation' sheet.
-- Add 'State Agency or Indian Tribal Organization' to the row.
+- Add 'State Agency or Indian Tribal Organization' a row.
 - Order the row by 'Ascending.'
 - Sort the row by 'State Agency or Indian Tribal Organization.'
 - Show totals for the row.